MidoAhmed/flexiNote-nextjs/README.md

-- FlexiNote is an MVP app for note taking (Like Notion/wiki) using Next.js
+- FlexiNote is an MVP app built with Next.js for note-taking purposes, inspired by applications like Notion/Wiki.

-- This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
+  NB: This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Stack